ot4i-cookbooks/ibm_integration_bus/README.md

 }
 ```

-To set specify a list of nodes to create based on their [iibnode data bags](./DATABAGS.md) names:
+To specify a list of integration nodes to create based on their [iibnode data bags](./DATABAGS.md) names:
 ```json
 {
   "name": "Account_Password",